The Tier List Preface

 Our tier list is based on discussion and matchups.
 We run hundreds of friendly battles on our own, determining what is working and what isn't.
 We have a comprehensive combat simulator created by the JWA Field Guide that helps us see how every single creature stacks up against every single other creature and we run every 1v1 matchup 4000 times.

 But this is not a simulation tier list.
 If it were, we'd have it ready for you on patch day.
 This is a tier list that 25+ wonderfully talented and intelligent individuals have discussed ad-nauseum to get to the bottom of each creature, using ALL information at our disposal (friendly battles, simulation results, our own arena experiences, etc).

-Since we voted on all creatures last patch, we only did initial votes on High Alpha and above this time.
+There weren't a lot of significant changes to creatures this patch so we only voted on Apex and above as well as any that had any changes (like Definite Rampage moves) and new creatures.
 There were options for write-in creatures if someone felt something needed to be brought up that wasn't on the initial votes.
 As mentioned above, once we tallied all the votes, the creatures that had less than 65% majority were put on the contested list.
 We have 75% as the threshold for the Tyrant tier as we feel like that tier in particular needs a large majority of voters to agree on it.